 We place great emphasis on regular communication with all of our kiwifruit growers.
 Zespri aims to be the primary source of information for our growers, so we’ve created the Zespri Canopy website and launched a Grower Support Services team.
 The Canopy website is a huge resource for our growers and offers them the latest information, research, tools and resources to support growing and delivering high-quality kiwifruit.
 Meanwhile, the Zespri Grower Support Services team can help growers or potential growers with any enquiries.

 The Zespri Grower Support Services team operate from 8am - 5pm Monday to Friday; and, because we know sometimes issues arise outside business hours, calls can also be put through to Zespri Grower Liaison Managers during evenings and weekends.

 To contact the Zespri Grower Support Services team:

 Fax: +64 7 572 7646

 If you're interested in becoming a New Zealand kiwifruit grower, we can provide you with Zespri’s New Grower Pack.
-This pack has a range of resources, including a Buying, Selling, Leasing Guide, the latest publications and provides suggestions of some of the services and techniques used on an orchard.
+This pack has a range of resources, including a Grower Payments Booklet, the latest publications and provides suggestions of some of the services and techniques used on an orchard.
 Please contact the Zespri Grower Support Services team if you’d like to receive the New Grower Pack.